-Exclusive: Lyft's IPO already oversubscribed - sources
+Exclusive: Lyft's IPO oversubscribed after two days - sources

 Lyft started its IPO road show on Monday and has spent the last two days meeting with investors in New York, the sources said.
 It has set an indicative IPO price range of $62 to $68 per share and is set to price the IPO on March 28.

 The exact level of oversubscription could not be learned.
-The sources cautioned that the IPO price is still uncertain and asked not to be identified because the matter is confidential.
+The sources cautioned that the IPO price is still uncertain and they asked not to be identified because the matter is confidential.

 Lyft declined to comment.

+Rob Lutts, chief investment officer of Cabot Wealth Management in Salem, Massachusetts, said the transition to autonomous vehicles would be “hugely disruptive” for Lyft and found the company’s IPO documents did not offer much detail on its plans.

+“I’m not sure they’ve figured out what they’re going to do.
+It’s early days for all of that,” Lutts said.

-Reporting by Joshua Franklin in New York; Editing by Phil Berlowitz
+Reporting by Joshua Franklin in New York; Additional reporting by Ross Kerber in Boston and Carl O'Donnell in New York; Editing by Phil Berlowitz and Susan Thomas